The Liberian Journal

-The Liberian Journal (TLJ), a US-based Liberian online news site, covers issues of interest to Liberians in the Diaspora, including developments in post-conflict Liberia.
-It also publishes news about Africa and many defining events around the world.
-It provides news and information on developments in the spheres of politics, economics, sports, health, entertainment, and other areas.
+The Liberian Journal (TLJ) was a US-based Liberian online news site which was available online from 2008 to 2020.
+It covered issues of interest to Liberians in the Diaspora, including developments in post-conflict Liberia.
+It also published news about Africa and many defining events around the world.
+It provided news and information on developments in the spheres of politics, economics, sports, health, entertainment, and other areas.

 History

 Established April 8, 2008, the Minnesota-based Liberian news outfit also publishes about 15,000 free copies of monthly print newspapers.

 Published and edited by Abdullah Kiatamba, a Liberian activist and writer, includes contributions by Liberian writers, including exiled Liberian journalists and U.S-trained news reporters and editors.
 TLJ’s list of writers also includes Liberian scholars, professors, women leaders, activists, and many non-Liberians.

 The Liberian Journal today

-The Liberian Journal has interviewed several people linked to Liberia, including President Ellen Johnson-Sirleaf, Vice-President Joseph Boakai, presidential candidate George Weah, and other Liberian Diaspora leaders.
+The Liberian Journal interviewed several people linked to Liberia, including President Ellen Johnson-Sirleaf, Vice-President Joseph Boakai, presidential candidate George Weah, and other Liberian Diaspora leaders.

+The Internet Archive catalogs content for The Liberian Journal starting March 10th, 2008 through January 17th, 2020.
+Archives of the domain through 2025 return a placeholder page from domain provider GoDaddy page with a "Get This Domain" button.